b3hr0uz/CC/README.md

 ## 🚀 **Project Overview**

-ContextCleanse is an advanced email spam detection system that combines traditional machine learning with cutting-edge Reinforcement Learning (RL) techniques.
-The system features 7 different models, including our flagship XGBoost + RL model, which continuously learns and improves from user feedback.
+ContextCleanse is an email spam detection system that combines traditional machine learning with Reinforcement Learning (RL) techniques, plus an LLM assistant with RAG Pipeline.
+The system features seven different models, including the XGBoost + RL model, which continuously learns and improves from user feedback.
+Users can ask about the content of their Google emails or instruct the assistant to extract certain information from their emails.

 ### **Key Features**
 - **🤖 Assistant**: An LLM hosted with Ollama with RAG pipeline for context-aware email queries